godwokenrises/godwoken/docs/dev_chain.md

 ## Stake

-Anyone can stake to becom a block producer:
+Anyone can stake to become a block producer:

 ```
 $ cd $TOP/godwoken